marcinowski/dotfiles/README.md

 	git commit

-4. to "install" this repo for vim:
+4. to "install" this repo for vim: run setup.sh put your custom stuff to ~/.bash_custom
- - run `git submodule update --remote --merge`
- - copy .vimrc and vim to ~